Red Currant Bakery

 • Butter: Butter adds moisture and richness to this cake.

-• Dark Chocolate: The dark chocolate is for the whipped chocolate ganache as well as the chocolate cake portion.
+• *UPDATED 04/05/24* Remove chocolate from the cake.
+Dark Chocolate: The dark chocolate is for the whipped chocolate ganache as well as the chocolate cake portion.
 Make sure that it is at least semi-sweet or dark chocolate rather than milk chocolate.

 • Heavy Cream: This can be either heavy cream or heavy whipping cream – it is melted with the dark chocolate to create the ganache glaze and then whipped.